Welcome to our guide to philodendron atabapoense care and propagation. The key to caring for it is to keep it humid and don’t over water it…

 There is a hybrid of the two plants Billietiae X Atabapoense commercially available that takes on the characteristics of both plants.
 At time of writing it is quite and in demand hybrid.

 These two look similar, you can tell the difference easily by looking at the leaf nodes.
 We covered this in our guide to the Mexicanum here.

 Philodendron Atabapoense Vs Spiritus Sancti

 The spiritus sancti is a much bigger plant with longer leaves.
-The leaves of the sancti can be almost as mig a person, for more see our guide here: Philodendron Spiritus Sancti.
+The leaves of the sancti can grow to be almost as big a person, for more see our guide here: Philodendron Spiritus Sancti.